jcofer555/zip_manager/README.md

-📦 Extract archives with support for dozens of formats 📁 Archive folders and files into .7z, .zip, .tar, and .tar.gz formats 🔒 Automatically sets correct file ownership and permissions after extraction 📜 Clean and simple interface under the "Utilities" tab
+📦 Extract archives with support for dozens of formats 📁 Archive folders and files into .7z, .zip, .tar, and .tar.gz formats 🔒 Automatically sets correct file ownership and permissions after extraction 📜 Clean and simple interface under the "Tools" tab

 Perfect for managing archive files directly on your Unraid server.